AGM-154 Joint Standoff Weapon: Production and upgrades

 Full rate production started on December 29, 1999.
 In June 2000, Raytheon was contracted to develop an enhanced electronics package for the JSOW to prevent electronic spoofing of GPS signals.
 This ultimately resulted in the JSOW Block II weapon, incorporating multiple cost reduction initiatives in addition to the Selective Availability Anti-Spoofing Module (SAASM) capability.
 JSOW Block II was scheduled to begin production in March 2007.

 The JSOW contains a modular control and deployment interface that allows future enhancement and additional configurations since it is likely that additional variants will emerge.
 The basic airframe is advertised as a "truck" and the JSOW-as-a-truck capability is widely advertised.
 Raytheon has placed a tremendous investment in the JSOW program and will certainly try to extend the Department of Defense contracts for as long as possible with system upgrades and repackagings for new missions and targets.

 JSOW Block III (JSOW-C1)

 The AGM-154C-1 was scheduled to begin production in 2009.
-The first three launches were conducted in August 2011 from an F/A-18F.
+The first launch was conducted in August 2011 from an F/A-18F.
 The JSOW-C1 completed integrated test and evaluations in January 2015, moving on to operational tests.
 The C1 version is slated for delivery in 2016.
 It achieved Initial Operating Capability (IOC) on 22 June 2016.
 On 11 October 2017 the Department of the Navy declared the Joint Standoff Weapon (JSOW) C-1 ready for full operational capability.